 WHO CAN APPLY?

-Poster Presentations: Successful applicants will be invited to present a poster on the evening of the conference.
-However, only the top ranked posters (according to abstract scores) will be judged on the night to be considered for poster prizes.
+Poster Presentations: Successful applicants will be invited to present a poster on the evening of the conference (A0 size).
+All posters will be judged on the night and will be considered for poster prizes.

 WHO AWARDS THE PRIZES?

 The judges for this event are typically high calibre clinicians and/or researchers in their chosen field.
 They will select the award recipients based on predetermined marking criteria.
 Announcements about the judges and their biographies will be made periodically on Facebook page as the conference approaches.

 DO I HAVE TO PAY FOR TICKETS IF I AM PRESENTING?

 No, successful applicants who are presenting in either categories (8min, 3min, Poster) do not need to purchase a ticket for SHMRC2022!
 What a deal!